sammigachuhi/my_django/docs/18-geodjango-model.md

 7. Image - an image of the respondent's farm (optional).

-8. Comments - a textfield that allows the recorder to add any other information not collected above but that provides more context.
+8. Comments - a textfield that allows the recorder to add any additional textual information.

 ## Designing the model

 Let's create our first model that will capture the name of the researcher.

-At the very top, import the models.
+At the very beginning of our `models.py` import the necessary models.

 ```
 from django.db import models